 Privacy policy

-This Privacy Policy explains how the Canvascope application and website (collectively, “Canvascope,” the “Service”), operated by Canvascope Inc., accesses, uses, stores, shares, retains, and protects your data — including data obtained from your Google Account.
+This Privacy Policy explains how the Canvascope application and website (collectively, “Canvascope,” the “Service”), operated by Canvascope Inc., accesses, uses, stores, shares, retains, and protects your data, including data obtained from your Google Account.
 Canvascope is local-first where that matters most: course indexing, fast search, and day-to-day retrieval.
 Connected web and document workflows exist to support you, not to turn academic behavior into an analytics funnel.

-Last updated: June 13, 2026
+Last updated: July 2, 2026

 Local-first stays the default